alpacahq/samplealgo01/tutorial.md

 and you don't even want to worry about monitoring your computer being alive or not.

+You can borrow a machine from AWS or one of the cloud providiers, which costs a few dollars a month.
+The smallest instance should be fine for this algo since it doesn't do much, but you have to set up the environment, install dependencies etc.
+Alternatively, you can break the infinite loop so it runs the main logic and exits, so that you can run this in AWS Lambda or some sort of cron-job service, since this algo does not need to watch the positions all the time.
+But if you want to add such logic to this, it will be a bit hard with cron style.

 ### Heroku free
-You can borrow a machine from AWS or one of the cloud providiers, but Heroku offers this free-tier that can run this simple program for you.
+Heroku offers this free-tier that can run this simple program for you.
 What is important to understand is that you need to set it up as a "worker" process since this is a long-running process.

 First, set up your heroku account if you haven't.
 Then create an App in the account.

 If everything works fine, you will see some log output in the log output, similar to this.